MonolithProjects/monolithprojects.github.io/about.md

 # About

 Hey!
 Maybe you are wondering what the title page actually is.
-Well it my dashboard of projects which i am maintaining.
+Well it si my dashboard of projects which i am maintaining.
 It is a quick view on their status - like number of issues, tests and so on...

 ![space-monkey](https://github.com/MonolithProjects/monolithprojects.github.io/raw/artifacts/space-monkey.png?style=centerme)